 Coronavirus: Chancellor hints two-metre rule will be relaxed in PM’s review

-Rishi Sunak said the review ‘will make an enormous difference’ to businesses, during a visit to shops in North Yorkshire.
+Chancellor Rishi Sunak has given the biggest hint yet that the two-metre social-distancing rule will be relaxed in England, saying the Prime Minister’s review “will make an enormous difference” to businesses.Boris Johnson is expected to make an announcement this week on pubs, cafes, restaurants and hotels – with their reopening in England an ambition from …

-The two-metre social distancing rule in England looks likely to be relaxed after Chancellor Rishi Sunak said the Prime Minister’s review “will make an enormous difference” to businesses.
+Chancellor Rishi Sunak has given the biggest hint yet that the two-metre social-distancing rule will be relaxed in England, saying the Prime Minister’s review “will make an enormous difference” to businesses.

-Boris Johnson is expected to make an announcement next week on pubs, cafes, restaurants and hotels – with their reopening in England an ambition from July 4 to start reviving the economy.
+Boris Johnson is expected to make an announcement this week on pubs, cafes, restaurants and hotels – with their reopening in England an ambition from July 4 to start reviving the economy.

-The result of the PM’s review is expected this week but the Chancellor strongly signalled it will allow the Government to ease the measure in England.
+The result of the PM’s review is expected in the coming days, but the Chancellor strongly signalled it will allow the Government to ease the measure in England.

 “The outcome of that review will be announced this week.
 Obviously that’s something that will make an enormous difference I think to many businesses who are keen to see a change,” he told reporters during a visit to shops in North Yorkshire.